chrishart0/map-painter-io/docs/Roadmap.md

 ---

+### User Story: Real-Time Updates via WebSockets

+- **Title:** Integrate WebSocket for real-time game state synchronization
+- **Description:** As a player, I want to see real-time updates of map changes and resource counts so that my game is always in sync with other players.
+- **Acceptance Criteria:**
+  - A WebSocket connection is established between client and server using the `ws` library.
+  - Map changes (claims and attacks) are broadcast to all players in a game instance.
+  - Resource updates are broadcast every 5 seconds.
+- **Tasks:**
+  - [ ] Set up a WebSocket server utilizing supabase.
+  - [ ] Implement broadcast functionality for game state changes.
+  - [ ] Schedule regular resource update messages.
+  - [ ] Test real-time synchronization with multiple simulated players.

-## Sprint 2: Core Mechanics – Claiming States & Resource Management
+## Sprint: Core Mechanics – Claiming States & Resource Management

-### User Story 3: State Claiming Mechanism
+### User Story: State Claiming Mechanism

 - **Title:** Implement claiming of adjacent neutral states
 - **Description:** As a player, I want to claim an adjacent neutral state by spending resources so I can expand my territory.